seradelarosa/gloomwood-manor-django-app/README.md

 # Custom API logic
-COMPLETE - Assigning guests to rooms
+COMPLETE Assign guests to rooms
+COMPLETE Pre-populate database with unregistered guest information (requests) Add function to register a guest
-- Ex: Mark a guest as registered and assign them to a room Ghost randomization
+Make check: Guests must be registered as a guest before they can be assigned to a room Ghost randomization
 - Create logic to randomly assign ghosts to rooms on a timer